curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/HTTP-HTTPS/README.md

 ### Dirb

 Dirb can also be used to brute-force directories and is built into Kali Linux by default.
 Dirb should be used with smaller wordlists, as large wordlists will often cause the program to hang or close.
 Note that any wordlists that already have `/` appended to them, would need the forward slash removing, due to dirb appending its own.
+Adding the `-t ` option will stop dirb automatically adding the `/`.

 The following command can be used to discover directories on a web server:

-``
+`dirb -u http://<ip address>:<port> /path/wordlist.txt`

+### FFUF

+Fuzz Faster U Fool (FFUF) is a tool written in GO that is also able to bruteforce files and directories.
+This tool requires golang, which can be installed in Kali with `apt update && apt install golang`.
+Once golang is installed ffuf can be installed using `go get github.com/ffuf/ffuf`.
+To start a simple directory brute force the following command can be used:

+`ffuf -w /path/to/wordlist.txt -u https://target/FUZZ`

+The `FUZZ` keyword tells the tool at which point you want to fuzz for files and directories.

 ### Common Wordlists Used